 In my house, chocolate chip cookies rule the roost.
 At least once a month, I get the "are you going to make chocolate chip cookies?" so I thought this week I would make hubby happy.
 I wanted a chocolate chip bar that was more than just a chocolate chip cookie.
 Deciding to add cinnamon which is a fantastic spice that enhances the chocolate flavor.
 If you have not had a chance to try cinnamon baking chips by Hershey's, you should.
 They have a great cinnamon flavor that will not overpower your cookies but gives it a mellow cinnamon taste.

-But the chocolate and cinnamon needed a bit of tartness to counterbalance the sweet taste of the chocolate, and what better way than adding cranberries.
-Dried cranberries can be used all year round and compliment chocolate perfectly.
+But the chocolate and cinnamon needed a bit of tartness to counterbalance the sweet taste of the chocolate and what better way than adding cranberries.
+Dried cranberries can be used all year round and complement chocolate perfectly.
 I did add oatmeal into the recipe; it adds a wonderful texture to the cookie dough.

 I decided to make a three-layer bar with chocolate cookie dough on the bottom and top with cinnamon chips and dried cranberries in the middle.
 This is a little more work than just throwing all the ingredients in the mixer and making a cookie bar.
 Which you could do, and I think it would taste great.
 Having the time on Friday to try it another way was my goal.
 I hope you enjoy this recipe either way!